Most organisations now make use of digital files such as images and video throughout their operations.

 They also make it much easier to find the type of asset that’s needed - ideal if you have hundreds or even thousands of files.
 Digital asset managers will typically make it easier to tag and filter assets by a variety of credentials such as file type, size, composition and format.
 This makes finding an up-to-date picture of your headquarters, in landscape format, that’s big enough to feature on a billboard (for example) a matter of just a few simple clicks.

 The best DAM platforms include cloud-storage functionality for more convenient, secure asset management.
-Top-class DAM packages also include automation of workflow, back-up functionality and usage tracking.
+Top-class DAM packages also include automation of workflow, backup functionality and usage tracking.
 All this makes them a very powerful solution for companies to use in managing digital assets.

-SharePoint As A DAM Platform
+Microsoft SharePoint As A DAM Platform

 While many bespoke (and expensive) DAM platforms exist, Microsoft SharePoint Online can be tailored to be a highly-effective DAM solution.
-As many organisation already have the relevant Microsoft 365 licences, it’s often a cost-effective solution as well (organisations get up to 1TB of cloud storage free with their Microsoft licences).
+As many organisations already have the relevant Microsoft 365 licences, it’s often a cost-effective solution as well (organisations get up to 1TB of cloud storage free with their Microsoft licences).

 As with the best DAM platforms, SharePoint makes it secure and simple to share digital assets - no more sending confidential files as email attachments.
 It also comes with an easy-to-use interface which makes storing and organising digital assets very straightforward.
 And there’s a range of smart solutions for filtering through your assets, including meta-tagging and advanced search functionality.

 Plus as a cloud-based package, it also gives 24/7 access to your assets from wherever you plan to work.
-So if a sales team member suddenly needs that PDF document comparing your product to your competitors, they can find it easily on-the-go.
+So if a sales team member suddenly needs that PDF document comparing your product to your competitors, they can find it easily on the go.

 And as many organisations already use SharePoint Online as an intranet or internal communication solution, it makes the perfect choice to become your digital asset manager too.